-How to Hold a Sales Team Accountable with Gamification
+How to Improve Sales Team Accountability with Gamification

-Laissez-faire is a good approach, unless you want actual sales results.
+We are going to tackle How to Improve Sales Team Accountability with Gamification.
+Laissez-faire is a good approach unless you want actual sales results.

 It’s in human nature to slack off if we’re not being held accountable.
 And if anyone can fall prey to social loafing, then so can your sales representatives.

 Fortunately, there’s a pretty effective (and fun) way to hold your sales team accountable: gamification.

 It’s time to exceed that quota!

 How Can Gamification Help You with Sales Accountability?

 It’s hard for your sales reps to feel accountable if you don’t have a way of measuring their results.